 Housing Repair Solutions is a national firm with 20+ years’ experience, but our Leeds team has unparalleled local knowledge.
 We have deep working relationships with housing teams at Leeds City Council across all 33 wards, major private landlords operating in student-heavy areas like Headingley and Hyde Park, and the best independent surveyors and medical experts in Leeds.
 This combination of national legal muscle and hyper-local intelligence — including expertise in back-to-back terrace disputes — is why Leeds tenants win with us.

-Over 2,200 Leeds families have already won safe homes and substantial compensation in 2025–2026.
-You don’t have to suffer in silence any longer.
+Over 2200 Leeds families have already won safe homes and substantial compensation in 2025–2026.
+You do not have to suffer in silence any longer.
 Your landlord or Leeds City Council has a legal duty — we make sure they fulfil it.